-Activities A.37, A.40, and ??, complement this section well.
-Activity A.41 could be done here too.
+Activities A.37 through A.40 complement this section well.

 4.2.3 Cubic Equations

 While the quadratic formula was discovered around 2500 years ago, cubic equations proved to be a tougher nut to crack.
 A general solution to a cubic equation was not found until the 1500's.
 At the time mathematicians were a secretive and competitive bunch.
 Someone would solve a particular cubic equation, then challenge another mathematician to a sort of "mathematical duel."
 Each mathematician would give the other a list of problems to solve by a given date.
 The one who solved the most problems was the winner and glory everlasting (This might be a slight exaggeration.) was theirs.
 One of the greatest duelists was Niccolò Fontana Tartaglia (pronounced Tar-tah-lee-ya).
 Why was he so great?
 He developed a general method for solving cubic equations!
 However, neither was he alone in this discovery nor was he the first.
 As sometimes happens, the method was discovered some years earlier by another mathematician, Scipione del Ferro.
 However, due to the secrecy and competitiveness, very few people knew of Ferro's method.
 Since these discoveries were independent, we'll call the method the Ferro-Tartaglia method.